greywolve/opowell.com/content/post/books-that-have-influenced-my-thinking.md

 >
 > -- <cite> Daniel L. Everett </cite>

-He went there to convert them, but they ended up converting him instead.
-A look into the hunter gatherer lifestyle, and the lessons we can learn from them.

 ### Talent is Overrated
 ![Talent is overrated cover](/images/post/books-that-have-influenced-my-thinking/talent-is-overrated.jpg)

 > Landing on your butt twenty thousand times is where great performance comes from.
 >
 > -- <cite> Geoff Colvin </cite>

 ### Excellent Sheep